Crimson Commando: Powers and abilities

-Frank Bohannan is a mutant who has the ability to achieve the peak of human physical perfection, although just right beneath superhuman levels (similar to the physical enhancements granted by Captain America's super-soldier treatments).
+Frank Bohannan is a mutant who has the ability to achieve the peak of human physical perfection (similar to the physical enhancements granted by Captain America's super-soldier treatments).
 More specifically, his mutation has kept his body at the very peak of physical perfection a baseline human can achieve without becoming a superhuman, and thus apparently ages at a much slower rate than normal human beings.
 This also seems to include enhanced resistance to injury, managing to survive having his right hand severed and bleeding continuously for an hour, before being maimed by a land mine.
 Although he was on the brink of death, he managed to hang on long enough to receive medical attention and survive.

-Frank can carry out actions while submerging his conscious thought processes so deeply within his mind that his mind is shielded from telepathic detection.
-He also exhibited some degree of super-vision, able to see his super-fast teammate Super Sabre when the speedster was moving at superhuman velocities.
+Bohannan can carry out actions while submerging his conscious thought processes so deeply within his mind that they are shielded from telepathic detection.
+He also exhibited some degree of super-vision, able to see his teammate Super Sabre when the latter was moving at superhuman velocities.
 Bohannan wore a computer and modem device on his wrist, and carried knives, daggers, and conventional handguns as weapons.
 He is an extraordinary hand-to-hand combatant and commando fighter, and is also a highly skilled hunter and tracker.
 As a cyborg, the extent of his abilities is largely unknown.
 One arm was replaced by a large gun, his legs are now metal and he can walk up the side of buildings, and at least one eye was replaced with an optical sensor able to see beyond the range of normal human vision.

+Ultimate Marvel

+A similar character, the Commander Crimson, appears in the alternate Ultimate Marvel continuity.
+Sayuri Kyota was an ex-agent of S.H.I.E.L.D. who was the leader of a terrorist cell of Hydra.
+She fought the Ultimates as she used an Infinity Gem which disintegrated her.